brooktewabe/.NET-core-API/README.md

+### .NET-core-todo-backend
-### A .NET backend used by the ANGULAR-DOTNET-frontend repo
+- Used by the ANGULAR-DOTNET-frontend repo
+- JWT Auth
+- Sample endpoints